-Editors Note: This list is not an all-inclusive list of the steps involved in a subdivision approval.
-Be sure to consult The Subdivision Regulations of the Town of Sturbridge and MGL Chapter 81 for complete information.
+Note: This list is not an all-inclusive list of the steps involved in a subdivision approval.
+Be sure to consult the Subdivision Regulations of the Town of Sturbridge and MGL Chapter 81c.
+41, § 81K through § 81GG, for complete information.